 Dr. Rodrigues has instituted a number of innovations during her career.
 For the Food and Drug Administration's Human Tissue Program, she developed and implemented a variety of policies, standards and guidelines on eye-banked tissue and tissue engineering.
 Dr. Rodrigues has established and expanded new electron microscope laboratories for the Wills Eye Hospital in Philadelphia, Pennsylvania, the National Eye Institute of the National Institutes of Health in Bethesda, Maryland, and at the University of Maryland in Baltimore.
 For each of these laboratories Dr. Rodrigues evaluated and selected microscopes, oversaw their installation, and then developed teaching and research programs to best utilize the new facilities.

 As a professor of ophthalmology and pathology at the University of Maryland, section chief for the National Eye Institute, and director of pathology for the Wills Eye Hospital, Dr. Rodrigues has been actively involved in training numerous fellows and medical students from the United States and abroad.
 Her own research has focused on ophthalmic pathology, immunohistochemistry, and molecular biology.

-Now working at one of the largest medical libraries in the world, her responsibilies include the introduction and maintenance of increasingly sophisticated systems for the storage and access of information.
+Working at the U.S. National Library of Medicine, her responsibilities included the introduction and maintenance of increasingly sophisticated systems for the storage and access of information.
 As Dr. Rodrigues puts it, "I am involved in helping to advance the research of others."

 Dr. Rodrigues received the Center Director Scientific Achievement Award from the Food and Drug Administration in 2000 for her research on preventing blindness, and the Honor Award from the American Academy of Ophthalmology in 1984.